How to apply for IACS Accreditation

 Part 3: Additional Review

-If there are outstanding issues after the site visit, there may be up to three additional peer-reviews (two more Application Reviewers and the IACS Vice President).
+If there are outstanding issues after the site visit, there may be up to three additional peer-reviews (two more Application Reviewers, who will look at our application in its entirety, including the site visit findings, and the IACS Vice President).
 The additional Reviewers will be peers who have not seen your application materials before, which include the application and supplemental materials you orginally submitted, the two initial Application Reviews, the Site Visit Report, and your written response to the Site Visit Report.
 If, after two additional peer reviews, a clear accreditation determination cannot be made, a final peer review is conducted by the IACS Vice President of the Board of Directors.

 What is required to maintain accreditation